 Advance Booking is required as there are limited places and will be assigned on a first come first served basis.

 Paypal. or Direct by cheque or postal order Payable to Michael Hardiman.

 You don't need a Paypal account to use this method.
-Simply click the 'pay now' button and then click on the pay with credit card option.

 By Post: Send cheque or postal order with your contact details including your e-mail address to